 The club prides itself on its friendliness and accommodates walkers at all levels.
 Our mantra is: “it’s not a competition” and we walk at a pace that suits our participants.
 Generally there is a flat or low walk and a hill/mountain or high walk every week.
 Most walks take between 2 and 4 hours.

 Upcoming walks are posted on this website.

 Since Irish weather is not dependable, walks may be cancelled or changed at the discretion of the leader.
-If a walk is cancelled we will try to text all members with this information as early as possible on Sunday morning.
+If a walk is cancelled, a WhatsApp group message will be sent to all members as early as possible on the morning of the walk.

-We walk primarily in the Comeragh/Monavullagh Mountains but we also go regularly to the Knockmealdowns, Galtees, Slievenamon, and elsewhere, as well as flat walks along river banks, beaches e.g. Tramore, the Suir, the Barrow etc.
+We walk primarily in the Comeragh/Monavullagh Mountains but we also go regularly to the Knockmealdowns, Galtees and elsewhere, as well as flat walks along river banks, beaches e.g. Tramore, the Suir, the Barrow etc.

 It should be noted that dogs are not permitted on club walks.
 This is primarily due to the need to protect livestock, particularly sheep in mountainous areas.
 In addition, some members may be fearful of dogs and nobody wants to see dogs fighting.
 In certain circumstances guide dogs may be permitted.

 We have a few “away” weekends each year and celebrate Christmas and the Summer with nights out.
 In addition, most years the club plans a walking trip abroad.
-Previous trips include: sections of the Camino de Santiago de Compostela, Snowdonia, the Italian Alps and Nepal.
+Previous trips have included: sections of the Camino de Santiago de Compostela, Snowdonia, the Italian Alps and Nepal.

 In October 2019, the club hosted the Mountaineering Ireland Autumn Gathering.

-The time and date of night walks will be notified to club members by text, a day or two in advance of such a walk taking place.
-The short notice given is to ensure that the conditions for a night walk are right.
+The time and date of night walks will be notified to club members using the club’s WhatsApp group, a day or two in advance of such a walk taking place.
+The short notice is given when the conditions for a night walk are likely to be assured.